 Addiction!
 What an ugly word.
 No one wants an addiction!

-Most of us would say that we are free of addictions because we are thinking about alcohol, drugs, tobacco, over eating, sweets…Oh, oh.
+Most of us would say that we are free of addictions because we are thinking about alcohol, being free of any violent crimes, drugs, tobacco, over eating, sweets…Oh, oh.
 Am I getting too close?
 How about shopping?
 Or, watching too much TV?
 Or, cleaning our car?
 Or, straightening our stuff?
 How about checking our email?

 I see what has happened in my life and I wonder if I am addicted to my computer, or my smart phone, or my surface tablet?
 Maybe all three?
 I can hear that beep when I receive a new message and I immediately find that I am curious to find out who it is from.
 I can hardly wait.
 It captures my attention.
 If I am already in a conversation, I either sneak a peek or suggest that ‘I need to take this’.
 It is really getting pathetic!